 First we must explore the basics of breathing.
-How does your body actually take a breathe?
+How does your body actually take a breath?
 From your lungs?
-You actually don’t start your breathing from your lungs.
+You may be surprised to learn that breathing does not start from your lungs.
 The lungs are the sacs that fill up with air as your diaphragm is pushing in or out.
 It is actually your diaphragm that CAUSES the air to go in and out of your lungs.

-As you probably know as people age their breathing tends to get worse.
+As people age their breathing tends to get worse.
 Many years of habitual shallow breathing causes the diaphragm to spasm.
 It’s similar to a hand that tenses and spasms.
-The diaphragm for most people isn’t a smooth running muscle.
-Instead it’s under immense tension, and very often it flutters.
+For many people, the diaphragm isn’t a smooth running muscle.
+Instead, it’s under immense tension, and very often it flutters.

 When the diaphragm flutters it causes you to involuntarily hold your breath.
 Most of the time you don’t even know you’re doing it.

 There are many other causes for holding of the breath.
-When we have strong emotional outbursts or tensions we can easily recognize that we hold our breath.
-But what is interesting is that many people hold their breath while they go about their normal activities.
-It’s due in part to diaphragm spasms and due also to lack of awareness on how to properly breath.
+When we have strong emotional outbursts, or tensions we can easily recognize that we hold our breath.
+But, what is interesting is that many people hold their breath while they go about their normal activities.
+It is due, at least in part, to diaphragm spasms and also to lack of awareness on how to properly breathe.

-So to get the diaphragm involved in Longevity Breathing, put your fingers on your diaphragm–right at the bottom of your sternum and where your ribcage starts.
-With your fingers in place breathe in and breathe out.
+To get the diaphragm involved in Longevity Breathing, put your fingers on your diaphragm—right at the bottom of your sternum and where your rib cage starts.
+With your fingers in place, breathe in and breathe out.
 You might feel that there is a short, stop-start-stop-start.
 Just become aware of it and try to overcome it.
 Put your awareness in your diaphragm.
 Slow down your breathing and breathe in less.